Asclepias tuberosa, yellow (Butterfly Weed) Seeds

 • Essential host plant for monarch butterfly caterpillars

-• Bright yellow flowers provide strong seasonal color
+• Bright yellow flower clusters provide cheerful seasonal color

 • Deer resistant once established